CatTail/cattail.github.io/_posts/2019-11-29-how-to-benchmark-scala-backend-service.md

 ---
 layout: post
-title: Benchmark Scala Backend Service
+title: Benchmark Backend Service
 date: 2019-11-29 13:44
 categories: tech
 ---

 Tubi streams thousand of free movies and TV shows to our users, personalize recommendation is one of the core user experience.
-Tubi have run offline recommendation in production for a long time, recently we launch our first real time model that calculate user recommendations in runtime instead of offline batch jobs.
+Tubi have run offline recommendation in production for a long time, recently we launch our first real time model that calculate user recommendations in real time instead of offline batch jobs.

-To support RealTimeModelServing, we need to build a machine learning pipeline export model file and publish feature data, and build a backend service serving user request, compute recommendation with exported model and feature data.
+To support real time model serving, we need to build a machine learning pipeline export models and publish feature data, and build a backend service serving user request, compute recommendation with exported model and feature data in real time.

-One of the challenge to build the backend service is, compute recommendation is much slower compare to precomputed recommendation, and it consume quite a lot memory and CPU resources.
-Scala is our choice when build data related infrastructure, This blog post explain how we benchmark the backend service to make sure it match our latency, throughput and error rate requirement.
+One of the challenge to build the real time serving backend service is, compute recommendation is much slower compare to precomputed recommendation, it also consume quite a lot memory and CPU resources.
+Scala is our choice when build data related infrastructure, this blog post explain how we benchmark the backend service to make sure it match our business requirement.

 ## Microbenchmark

-Microbenchmark is A benchmark designed to measure the performance of a very small and specific piece of code.
+Microbenchmark is a benchmark designed to measure the performance of a very small and specific piece of code.
- As mentioned above, compute recommendation is much slower compare to precomputed recommendation, we want to have sense how slow it will be before start implementing backend service, if compute recommendation for a single request takes around 200 milliseconds, that means each personalized request are expecting 200ms latency increase, this is something unacceptable.
+ As mentioned above, compute recommendation is much slower compare to precomputed recommendation, we want to have sense how slow it will be before start implementing backend service, if a single recommendation calculation takes around 200 milliseconds, that means each personalized request are expecting at least 200ms latency increase, this is something unacceptable.

-We use ScalaMeter to microbenchmark model execution performance,
+We use [ScalaMeter](http://scalameter.github.io/) to microbenchmark model execution performance,

 ```scala
 val sizes = Gen.range("size")(1000, 10000, 1000)